History (HIST)

 HIST 395 Historiography (4 Credits)

 Intended for advanced History majors, this course emphasizes research skills in preparation for the individual projects in HIST 399.
 The primary goal is for students to understand that historical interpretations are constructs and that historians often disagree among themselves.
 Topics vary with instructor; please see individual section descriptions (395A, 395B, etc.) for details.
-Prerequisite: 200 or permission of Department Chair.
-Offered for A-F grading only.
+Recommended prerequisite: 295 or permission of Department Chair.

 HIST 395A Historiography: Interpreting the American Revolution (4 Credits)